18F/iaa-mvp/README.md

 # iaa-mvp

-A minimum viable product for filling our MVPs.
+A minimum viable product for filling out IAAs.

 Very much in alpha.